Rights: Philosophy

 Rights ethics has had considerable influence on political and social thinking.
 The Universal Declaration of Human Rights gives some concrete examples of widely accepted rights.

 Criticism

-Some philosophers have criticised rights as ontologically dubious entities.
-For instance, although in favour of the extension of individual legal rights, the utilitarian philosopher Jeremy Bentham opposed the idea of natural law and natural rights, calling them "nonsense upon stilts".
-Further, one can question the ability of rights to actually bring about justice for all.
+Some philosophers have criticised some rights as ontologically dubious entities.

 History

 The specific enumeration of rights has differed greatly in different periods of history.
 In many cases, the system of rights promulgated by one group has come into sharp and bitter conflict with that of other groups.
 In the political sphere, a place in which rights have historically been an important issue, constitutional provisions of various states sometimes address the question of who has what legal rights.

 Historically, many notions of rights were authoritarian and hierarchical, with different people granted different rights, and some having more rights than others.
 For instance, the right of a father to be respected by his son did not indicate a right of the son to receive something in return for that respect; and the divine right of kings, which permitted absolute power over subjects, did not leave much possibility for many rights for the subjects themselves.

 In contrast, modern conceptions of rights have often emphasized liberty and equality as among the most important aspects of rights, as was evident in the American and French revolutions.

 Important documents in the political history of rights include: